 The Homewood Suites Palm Beach Gardens is our Spring Training Headquarters and sponsor hotel, but it is so popular it might be full.

-Some of our favorites things besides baseball:
+Some of our favorite things besides baseball:

 - We recently went on a Pontiki inlet cruise (shown left).
 It was pricey ($60) but a two-hour boat ride around Jupiter Inlet with drinks included in the price.
 Sunset cruise was worth the price. https://www.pontiki.com/pontiki-home